lostjared/acidcamGL/README.md

 	acidcamGL -i file_path -g -p filters

-If you device has smaller amount of ram set the memory pool size in frames Examples would be:
+If your device has a smaller amount of RAM set the memory pool size in frames Examples would be:

 	acidcamGL -i file_path -g -8 100